rsyslog/rsyslog/source/multi_ruleset.rst

 All rules defined between this $RuleSet directive and the next one are appended to the named ruleset.
 Note that the reserved name "RSYSLOG\_DefaultRuleset" is used to specify rsyslogd's default ruleset.
-You can use that name wherever you can use a ruleset name, including when binding an input to it.
+You can use that name whereever you can use a ruleset name, including when binding an input to it.

 Inside a ruleset, messages are processed as described above: they start